Old Salt Lake | Virtual Museum

 Dr. Palmer had a personal interest in the southwestern coast of the Santa Monica Bay.
 Palmer was one of the first to collect prehistoric artifacts from Malaga Cove to the Old Salt Lake.
 He and his family camped at the lake as early as the late 1870's.
 Palmer moved his family to Redondo Beach in 1906.
 Palmer's avocation was dentistry which he practiced in Los Angeles for over two decades before moving to Redondo.
 He was not a professional archaeologist.

 The reason Dr. Palmer gave his collection to the high school was to provide, in his words, "evidence of the lives and customs of the ancient people who first inhabited the land in which our own homes now are located".
-A complete expression of value as local and amateur.
-The non-professional/avocation value reinforced by the fact the high school site was itself formerly a Chautauqua assembly which promoted adult education and self-improvement.
+The high school site was itself formerly a Chautauqua assembly which promoted adult education and self-improvement.

 Dr. Palmer could imagine the gift to the high school was going to be secure for a long time with his daughter Marion keeping an eye on them.
 Marion had married into one of the founding families in Redondo Beach, her husband was the City Attorney.
 Marion kept an eye on the artifacts.
 In 1965 Marion even became one of the founding members of the Redondo Beach Historical Commission.
 In 1977, the year of Marion's death, when the artifacts were transferred from the high school to the city for storage.

-The local/amateur idea still was basically working out.
 In 1983, the artifacts were again put on display at a new local city museum at a site even closer to the ground they were found.
-The local museum even had the likes of Dr. Wallace himself around, as he was a resident of Redondo Beach and even though there is no document showing he commented on the Palmer 1917 Collection itself, there is documentation that he was consulted about a new collection of artifacts given to the museum in the 1990's.
+The local museum even had the likes of Dr. William J. Wallace himself around, as he was a resident of Redondo Beach and even though there is no document showing he commented on the Palmer 1917 Collection itself, there is documentation that he was consulted about a new collection of artifacts given to the museum in the 1990's.
 Dr. Wallace advises the museum not to use this new collection of artifacts because they are not authentic.

 More complexity occurs.
 A new museum site is created and the artifacts are moved there in 1995.
-Ironically, this new museum site was previously the old Redondo Beach city dump yard.
+Ironically, this new museum site was previously the City of Redondo Beach septic tank farm.
 Memory of the significance of the Palmer 1917 Collection and of Dr. Palmer fades as new local amateurs and city officials come and go.
-The prehistoric artifacts become a problem they are not interested in dealing with.
+The prehistoric artifacts become a problem local bureaucrats are not interested in dealing with.
 The museum building settles into the land fill and cracks.
 During reconstruction of the building in late 2008, the 1917 Frank Palmer Collection is nearly lost.

 During the Historical Commission meeting on June 27, 2012 (photo below), John LaRock (right) effectively silences any discussion about the Palmer Collection - which Pam Ament (second from the right) compromised just weeks earlier.
 Pam had told Ivan and I that they (staff) would put restoring the Palmer Collection on the Historical Commission agenda for this meeting.